E.A.R.N Lab Team

 B.A Psychology, University of Arkansas 2022

-Patrick McClain is a second-year doctoral student in the experimental psychology program at the University of Arkansas.
+Patrick McClain is a third-year doctoral student in the experimental psychology program at the University of Arkansas.
 His research focuses on alcohol protective behavioral strategies, risky drinking practices (drinking games, pregaming), and drinking motives (motives for general alcohol use, motives to pregame, motives to play drinking games).

 His hobbies include building computer systems, media production, and playing video games.